wp-plugins/commentluv/readme.txt

 It has been found to increase comments and the community spirit for the thousands of blogs that have installed it.
 With a simple install you will immediately start to find new and interesting blog posts, tweets and diggs from your own blog and community.

-The plugin requires WP or WPMU version of at least 2.92 and will work with administrators and logged on users provided they have their homepage url set in their profile page in the dashboard of the site.
+The plugin requires WP or WP MS version of at least 2.92 and will work with administrators and logged on users provided they have their homepage url set in their profile page in the dashboard of the site.

-With a full support site where you can unlock great new features, start your own WP2.7 blog with CommentLuv already installed and set up, view your stats for comments made and received and much more.
+With a full support site where you can unlock great new features, show off your site, upgrade your urls and feed locations, view your stats for comments made and received and much more.

 You can visit http://comluv.com to find out more about this plugin.